LieBtrau/MegawattKS_Radio_Design_101/README.md

 In the "Radio Design 101" series, the presenter describes how to build an oscillator from an amplifier.
 This sounded interesting; but I also saw this as an opportunity to add a microcontroller to my project, and I really enjoy working with microcontrollers!

 So, I bought an [Si5351 breakout](https://learn.adafruit.com/adafruit-si5351-clock-generator-breakout) board from Adafruit, which had the benefit of already coming with an easy-to-use Arduino library.
+I took the base Adafruit library and added two push-buttons increment/decrement the output frequency of the Si5351 for channel selection purposes.